plainFlight/plainFlightController/README.md

 ## In Development

-N/A.
+**IMU Board Orientation:** Allow alternative mounting options for IMU via defines.
+**Waveshare Boards:** Add support for Waveshare ESP32-S3 Zero and Tiny boards with onboard RGB LEDs.

 ## Planned

-**IMU Board Orientation:** Allow alternative mounting options for IMU via defines.
+There is always something new being thought about.

 ## Community